 July 19, 2009

 We drove to Hofn along the fjords in the east.
 Very interesting because I’ve never seen fjords, and we drove in and out of each inlet.
 The first couple had small towns, so we assumed the rest would be the same, but as we rounded each coastline, there would be NOTHING.
 Thankfully we had gotten small 5 liter tanks of gas and put them in our scooters for just such an emergency.
 We drove on and on and on for about 4 hours straight, until our tanks were empty.
 Not to mention that I had to pee the entire time and was very hungry (no lunch!)… It was a rough day, but the absolute hardest part was the wind and gravel.
 There were spots of the road with gravel and also HIGH winds that almost knocked our bikes over several times.
-I had to lean so far over to keep it going in one direction and then the gust of wind would stop and I would have to right myself before falling over.
+I had to lean so far over.

 July 20, 2009

 We rode from Hofn to Vik and hoped that there would be less wind.
-It was indeed less windy, but totally overcast all day, so it was cold and not very pretty.
+We lucked out and it was indeed less windy, but totally overcast all day, so it was cold and not very pretty.
 We stopped by Jokulsarlon, which is an iceberg lagoon and passed many glaciers.
 The rest of the drive was pretty boring, past countless wild horses, sheep, Lupin, and waterfalls.
 Sad that this view is getting boring.
-Anyway, we are at the hotel, now and went into the ´hot pots´ here (hot tubs), which are naturally heated with stinky, sulfur water.
+Anyway, we are at the hotel, now and went into the ´hot pots´ here (hot tubs), but they are naturally heated with sulfur water.
 Yuck.
 Tomorrow is a much shorter drive, so we are happy.
 We are on the home stretch, now.

 July 21, 2009